VasukipriyaKN/Chatter-1/README.md

 3. npm install sweetalert2

 ## Functionality
-0. Chat anonymously with your 😉 without getting caught.
+0. Chat anonymously with your 😜 without getting caught.
 1. You can see how is typing.
 2. It won't store any messages except on your browser.
 So if your refresh browser, gets deleted.

+Enjoy 😜